 - exclusion from the diet foods high in histamine,

-- addressing allergies and adoption of hypoallergenic life-style,
+- adoption of hypoallergenic life-style,

 - taking correct type of anti-histamine medication.